kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * s5 (S5 HTML and javascript slide show)

 With 21 input formats and 37 output formats, it doesn't take long to guess that there's no way they implemented a converter for each input to output format.
-Pandoc employs a Abstract Syntax Tree (AST) structure as an intermediate stage to convert from one format to another.
-(This will be important when we talk about filters.)
+Pandoc employs a Abstract Syntax Tree (AST) structure as an intermediate stage to convert one format to another^[Understanding this will be important if you want to write your own custom filters.
+We will talk about that in the next section.].
-The point here is that because of this pandoc is great at converting from and to a wide variety of formats.
+This is the reason Pandoc is great at converting from and to a wide variety of formats, and why it is potentially easy to support new formats as well.
-Pandoc is also constantly under development which is a great thing.

-We can use Pandoc to convert a markdown file with content, to a PDF, HTML or DOCX file for a technical paper.
+Pandoc is also constantly under development.
+We can use Pandoc to convert a markdown file, to a PDF, HTML or DOCX file for a technical paper.
 (The docx converter doesn't work great though, blame Microsoft's lack of documentation [@_googlegroups])

 First off, you will need `pandoc`.
 You can get the latest version from their GitHub page [@_github].
-You may need `pandoc-citeproc` as well [^2].
+You may want `pandoc-citeproc` as well [^2].
 You will also need \LaTeX.

-I've found that the following python packages are useful.
+I've found that the following python packages are useful too.

 - `pandoc-attributes`
 - `pandoc-eqnos`